 Our department offers a wealth of experience and expertise in the research field.
 The fellow will be expected to actively participate in this area and will be assigned at least 20 days to complete their project.
 They will be expected to present this to the department and also at a national/international level.
 As part of their fellowship the fellow will also attend the fellowship bootcamp at the SNACC symposium.
 In addition to these projects the curriculum also provides for attendance at Neuroanesthesia Journal Club, Neurosurgical rounds, Combined Neuroscience rounds, Anesthesia grand rounds and Critical Incidents rounds.

-• 2 days in general clinical anesthesia in independent practice (may be in neuroanesthesia)
+- 1 day in general clinical anesthesia in independent practice

-The fellow will meet with Dr. Lennox and Dr. Dolman every 3-4 months and the Neuroanesthesia Fellowship Program Director Dr. Rieley at least once a month to review the progress being made during his or her fellowship.
+The fellow will meet with Dr. Rieley at least once a month to review the progress being made during his or her fellowship.

 A written summative evaluation is provided to the fellows and reviewed with the program directors at the end of the fellowship year.